nhsx/nhs_time_of_travel/index.md

 A mapping tool could support national and regional commissioning strategies by facilitating the placement of new services and the reconfiguration of existing ones.
 It could also contribute to the NHS agenda for tackling health inequalities by enabling evidence-based decision-making by providing insight on how the availability of health and social care services is influenced by sociodemographic factors.

-Using open-source software and publicly accessible datasets we calculate the travel time, with different modes of transport, to varying NHS healthcare services in London and Cambridge.
+Using open-source software and publicly accessible datasets we calculate the travel time, with different modes of transport, to varying NHS healthcare services in London, Lincolnshire, and Cambridge.
 We highlight the challenges of estimating accurate travel times and possible approaches to overcome these.

 Data sources: [NHS Digital](https://digital.nhs.uk/services/organisation-data-service/file-downloads/gp-and-gp-practice-related-data), [Uber Movement](https://movement.uber.com/)